Learn about North Korea’s evolving crypto threats, including cyberattacks on exchanges and infrastructures. Discover strategies to secure the blockcha

 What Can the Crypto Industry Do?

-The cryptocurrency industry must act swiftly and decisively to reduce its vulnerability to state-sponsored cybercriminals.
-Here are several recommendations for bolstering security:
+The cryptocurrency industry shall act with agility and determination to minimize the exposure to state-sponsored cybercriminals.
+Here are a few suggestions for increasing security:

 - Adopt Multi-Signature Authentication